Master of Professional Accounting

 Turn your undergraduate degree into a career in accounting with the fully-accredited Master of Professional Accounting at JCU.
 Develop the skills and knowledge required to become a practising accountant with flexible study options.

 Part time available

-With qualifications accredited with the professional accounting bodies — Certified Practising Accountants (CPA) Australia, Chartered Accountants Australia and New Zealand (CAANZ), and the Association of Chartered Certified Accountants (ACCA) — take your career nationwide or global.
+You could find employment as an accountant with this degree accredited by Certified Practising Accountants (CPA) Australia, Chartered Accountants Australia and New Zealand (CAANZ), and the Association of Chartered Certified Accountants (ACCA).

 Fit this degree in with your work and life balance.
 You can study part- or full-time, either on campus or externally.
 As an Australian student, you can choose to study at the JCU Singapore campus.